bixycler/UniinfoNotes/pages/Mind Jungle.md

 							  id:: 67333634-482c-4446-95aa-dcd549cb27cd
 							  collapsed:: true
 								- Issue: Any blank line in any list item makes that list “loose”, i.e., all other items in the same list (at the same level) will be wrapped in `<p>` which will be rendered different (more line space) from the unwrapped items of the default “tight list”.
 								- [!]
-Cannot make single-item lists “loose”!
+Cannot make soliton lists “loose” simply with blank line!
+									- soliton list: only one item with no sub-list
+									- Trick: Add  another line containing `&nbsp` after the blank line.
 								- Some convenstions, like [blankLineBeforeCodeBlock](((6731f764-27ba-4a06-b9ca-5817104478f0))), require loose list.
 								- The `<p>` wrapping is also convenient for [`<div slot="unfoldable">` in `<folder-div>`](((672e0320-dc07-4c6e-8832-341aaa90cd2a))).
 								- References: